devLilic/imaeg-app/README.md

 # About project imaeg-app
-This project offers possibility get images from different sources by their links \
+This project offers possibility to get images from different urls \
-and resize them according to selected filters
+and resize them quickly

 ## Getting Started with Create React App